 - 1/2 teaspoon dried basil

-- Bake at 450° for 8 minutes.
-Reduce heat to 350°.
-Sprinkle with the mozzarella, tomatoes, onion, green pepper, oregano, basil and Parmesan cheese.
-Bake for 15-20 minutes or until onion is tender and cheese is melted, 10-15 minutes.
+- Bake until golden brown, 13-16 minutes.
+Reduce oven setting to 400°.
+Sprinkle with remaining mozzarella cheese; top with tomatoes, onion, pepper, herbs and remaining Parmesan cheese.
+Bake until edges are golden brown and cheese is melted, 10-15 minutes.
 Sprinkle with chopped fresh basil, if desired.
 Yield: 6 slices.